-- 4. The investigation here revealed that Jose Velez, Virginia Velez, and Carmen Cruz did submit absentee ballot applications for the September 10, 2013 special election and the records of the City of Bridgeport reflect that their absentee ballots were cast and counted. - 5.
-The City of Bridgeport records reflect that Nancy Sanchez, a neighbor in their apartment building, checked 49 absentee ballot applications from the Bridgeport Town Clerk, three of which were the ones that were distributed to Mr. Velez, Ms. Velez, and Ms. Cruz. - 6.
-However, the investigation revealed no evidence to indicate that Ms. Sanchez or any other identifiable individual returned to collect the ballot. - 7.
-Moreover, Mr. Velez, Ms. Velez, and Ms. Cruz refused to cooperate in this investigation or even corroborate what the Complainant alleges they told him. - 8.
+- 4. The investigation here revealed that Mr. Denard did submit an absentee ballot application for the September 10, 2013 special election and the records of the City of Bridgeport reflect that his absentee ballot was cast and counted. - 5.
+The City of Bridgeport records reflect that Sheyla Rivera, on behalf of the Bridgeport Democratic Town Committee ("BDTC"), checked out a significant number of absentee ballot applications from the Bridgeport Town Clerk, one of which was the one that was, distributed to Mr. Denard. - 6.
+However, the investigation revealed no evidence in the records of either the BDTC or the City of Bridgeport to indicate that Ms. Rivera or any other identifiable individual returned to collect the ballot. - 7.
+Moreover, Mr. Denard refused to cooperate in this investigation or even corroborate what the Complainant alleges he told her. - 8.
 Considering the aforesaid, the Commission finds that there is insufficient evidence to pursue this matter further. - 9.
 This matter should be dismissed.